bunq/doc/DESCRIPTION.md

 ### Receiving Callbacks

 Notice: The list of callback IP's is being updated.
 Please make sure you make adjustments on your end if necessary.
-Starting 2018-06-09 you will receive callbacks from the following IP range: `185.40.108.0/22`
+Starting 2018-06-09 you will receive callbacks from a random IP address belonging to amazon (AWS).

 Until 2018-06-09 we'll remain to send callbacks from: